-As noted earlier, intervention tends to come in clusters.
-Not surprisingly, therefore, studies of what prompts central banks to intervene generally find past intervention to be an important predictor of future intervention (see Ito and Yabu [2007] for a recent study of Japanese intervention reaction functions).
-Specifically, the one-day lag of intervention is often the most important and consistently significant explanatory variable when estimating central bank intervention reaction functions (see, e.g., Fatum and Hutchison [2006b]).
-However, the details of the Japanese intervention reaction function are unannounced, thus it is impossible for the market to know ex ante with certainty when a cluster of intervention days will end.
-The exchange rate market is forward-looking, that is, current expectations of future events are already reflected in today's exchange rate.
-Therefore, if intervention today induces the market to expect intervention tomorrow, but no intervention tomorrow is carried out, the first day of no intervention will "disappoint" the market and, accordingly, the market will adjust to "price out" what was incorrectly "priced in."
-In other words, the first day of no intervention following a day of intervention may be systematically associated with an exchange rate movement in the opposite direction of what is intended with the preceding intervention operation (e.g., the first day after an intervention sale of JPY is associated with a JPY appreciation).
+details of the Japanese intervention reaction function are unannounced, thus it is impossible for the market to know ex-ante with certainty when a cluster of intervention days will end.
+The exchange rate market is forward-looking, i.e. current expectations of future events are already reflected in today's exchange rate.27 Therefore, if intervention today induces the market to expect intervention tomorrow, but no intervention tomorrow is carried out, the first day of no intervention will "disappoint" the market and, accordingly, the market will adjust to "price out" what was incorrectly "priced in".
+In other words, the first day of no intervention following a day of intervention may be systematically associated with an exchange rate movement in the opposite direction of what is intended with the preceding intervention operation (e.g. the first day after an intervention sale of JPY is associated with a JPY appreciation).

-To test the hypothesis that the first day without intervention following a day with intervention plays a special role in the context of Japanese intervention and movements in the JPY/USD exchange rate, equation (1) of the baseline model is replaced by the following expression:
+To test the hypothesis that the first day without intervention following a day with intervention plays a special role in the context of Japanese intervention and movements in the JPY/USD exchange rate, Equation (1) of the baseline model is replaced by the following expression:

-$$\Delta s_t = a + b_1 \text{INT}t^{\text{RUMOR}} + b_2 \text{INT}t^{\text{NoRUMOR}} + b_3 \text{FDAINT}t + CZ_t + \varepsilon_t,$$ (6)

-where FDAINT is an indicator variable that takes on the value one on the first day of no intervention immediately succeeding an intervention day.
+(6) $$\Delta s_t = a + b_1 INT_t^{RUMOR} + b_2 INT_t^{NORUMOR} + b_3 FDAINT_t + CZ_t + \varepsilon_t$$ where FDAINT is an indicator variable that takes on the value one on the first day of no intervention immediately succeeding an intervention day.